Delta Air Lines Flight 1086: Investigation

 According to the NTSB investigation update issued on April 2, 2015, investigators found that Delta's MD-88 pilot operational materials (manuals) contained guidance recommending that pilots limit the reverse thrust engine pressure ratio (EPR) to 1.3 when landing on "contaminated" runways, i.e., runways with increased levels of risk related to deceleration and directional control.
 The investigation has found that the EPR was at 1.9 at six seconds after touchdown, however, based on readout from the flight data recorder.
 The investigation also found that, upon landing, brake pressure increased in a manner consistent with autobrake application.

-According to a March 9, 2015 article in The Wall Street Journal, "Pilots and air-safety experts have long known that when the MD-88s reversers are deployed, its rudder, or large vertical tail panel intended to help turn the nose, sometimes may not be powerful enough to control left or right deviations from the center of runways."
+According to a March 9, 2015, article in The Wall Street Journal, "Pilots and air-safety experts have long known that when the MD-88s reversers are deployed, its rudder, or large vertical tail panel intended to help turn the nose, sometimes may not be powerful enough to control left or right deviations from the center of runways."

 The final report by the NTSB found the probable cause of the accident was the pilot's "inability to maintain directional control of the airplane due to his application of excessive reverse thrust, which degraded the effectiveness of the rudder in controlling the airplane's heading."

 Aftermath

-On February 28, 2018, the Port Authority of New York and New Jersey filed a lawsuit against Delta and captain Lauer, citing negligence was involved in the accident.
+On February 28, 2018, the Port Authority of New York and New Jersey filed a lawsuit against Delta and Captain Lauer, citing negligence was involved in the accident.
+The Port Authority dropped the charges on March 1, 2018, according to NY State Supreme Court records.